-IN NO EVENT SHALL EEA OR ANY OF ITS MEMBERS BE LIABLE TO THE USER OR TO A THIRD PARTY FOR ANY CLAIM ARISING FROM OR RELATING TO THE USE OF THIS DOCUMENT, INCLUDING, WITHOUT LIMITATION, A CLAIM THAT SUCH USE INFRINGES A THIRD PARTY'S INTELLECTUAL PROPERTY RIGHTS OR THAT IT FAILS TO COMPLY WITH APPLICABLE LAWS OR REGULATIONS.
-BY USE OF THIS DOCUMENT, THE USER WAIVES ANY SUCH CLAIM AGAINST EEA AND ITS MEMBERS RELATING TO THE USE OF THIS DOCUMENT.
+IN NO EVENT SHALL ENTERPRISE ETHEREUM ALLIANCE OR ANY OF ITS MEMBERS BE LIABLE TO THE USER OR TO A THIRD PARTY FOR ANY CLAIM ARISING FROM OR RELATING TO THE USE OF THIS DOCUMENT, INCLUDING, WITHOUT LIMITATION, A CLAIM THAT SUCH USE INFRINGES A THIRD PARTY'S INTELLECTUAL PROPERTY RIGHTS OR THAT IT FAILS TO COMPLY WITH APPLICABLE LAWS OR REGULATIONS.
+BY USE OF THIS DOCUMENT, THE USER WAIVES ANY SUCH CLAIM AGAINST ENTERPRISE ETHEREUM ALLIANCE AND ITS MEMBERS RELATING TO THE USE OF THIS DOCUMENT.

-EEA reserves the right to adopt any changes or alterations to this document as it deems necessary or appropriate without any notice.
-User is solely responsible for determining whether this document has been superseded by a later version or a different document.
+Enterprise Ethereum Alliance reserves the right to adopt any changes or alterations to this document as it deems necessary or appropriate without any notice.
+The user is solely responsible for determining whether this document has been superseded by a later version or a different document.